Arabian Gulf national rugby sevens team

-The Arabian Gulf rugby sevens national team was a minor sevens side that represented the Gulf Cooperation Council member states.
+The Arabian Gulf national rugby sevens team was a minor national sevens side that represented the Gulf Cooperation Council member states.
 The team first played in 1990, competing at the Hong Kong Sevens tournament that year before travelling to the qualifying event for the Rugby World Cup Sevens held in Sicily.
 Over the next two decades the Arabian Gulf was a regular participant at the Hong Kong Sevens and in their home event, the Dubai Sevens.
 The Arabian Gulf team was dissolved at the end of 2010 to be replaced by single-country national teams.

 World Series and Rugby World Cup Sevens

 Arabian Gulf recorded their first win during the World Sevens Series in the inaugural season, defeating Singapore by 45–7 at the 2000 Hong Kong Sevens.
 The following year, Robert Blignaut scored a try for the Arabian Gulf against eight-time champions New Zealand in their pool match loss at the 2001 Hong Kong Sevens before the team beat Sri Lanka 22–0 in the quarterfinals of the Bowl competition.

 Arabian Gulf claimed their third match win on the world tour at the 2001 South Africa Sevens, defeating Georgia by 7–5.
 The team was also a regular competitor at the Sri Lanka Sevens tournament between 2000 and 2008, winning the Bowl trophy in 2003 and 2005.

 In 2007, their opponents defeated them in each match.
 Mike Lunjevich was the team's head coach during the 2009 Rugby World Cup Sevens.
 The team was able to meet the criteria for inclusion in the tournament since it hosted the competition.